rsnodgrass/hass-flo-water/README.md

 - restricting monitoring to a single location (for users with multiple houses or locations)
 - careful polling of Flo webservice to avoid accidental DDoS

-#### NOT YET SUPPORTED

-- changing the FloSense water leak monitoring mode (home, away, sleep)
-- sensors that automatically track water use for current day / month / year

 ## Installation

 #### Versions